weka/docs-weka-io/usage/events/list-of-events.md

 **Type** | **Severity** | **Description**
 -|-|-
-CorruptedDrive|MAJOR|A drive has a valid header but it is corrupted.
+CorruptedDrive|MAJOR|A drive has a valid header, but it is corrupted.
 DriveAdded|INFO|Drive provisioned
 DriveDeactivated|INFO|Drive deactivated
 DriveDead|MAJOR|The drive is unresponsive and fails to return IOs for an extended period.
-DriveExcessiveErrors|WARNING|The drive has excessive error rate and will be phased out.
+DriveExcessiveErrors|WARNING|The drive has an excessive error rate and will be phased out.
 Contact the Customer Success Team.
 DriveFormatUpgraded|INFO|The drive format was upgraded.
-DriveImmediateShutdown|MAJOR|The drive had to be shutdown immediately.
+DriveImmediateShutdown|MAJOR|The drive had to be shut down immediately.
 Contact the Customer Success Team.
 DriveInitFailed|MAJOR|A drive failed to initialize.
 DriveIoErrorBMS|MAJOR|A drive found an IO error in a background media scan.
 DriveIoError|MAJOR|A drive has an IO error.
-DriveLimitExceeded|WARNING|An attempt to add more drives than supported.
+DriveLimitExceeded|WARNING|An attempt was made to add more drives than were supported.
 DriveMediumError|MINOR|A drive has a medium error.
-DriveNotUnderIOMMU|MAJOR|The drive is not under IOMMU but the host IOMMU is enabled.
+DriveNotUnderIOMMU|MAJOR|The drive is not under IOMMU, but the host IOMMU is enabled.
 Contact the Customer Success Team.
 DriveNvmeErrorLog|WARNING|An NVMe drive error log entry.
 DriveNvmeSmartChange|MINOR|The NVMe drive SMART status has changed.
 DriveOutOfNvkvChunks|MAJOR|A drive is out of NVKV chunks DriveRemoved|INFO|Drive removed DriveSignatureUnknown|MINOR|A drive has an unknown signature.
-DriveSmartCriticalWarning|MINOR|The drive SMART reports a critical warning and therefore fails it immediately.
+DriveSmartCriticalWarning|MINOR|The drive SMART reports a critical warning and fails immediately.
 DriveStateChangesReport|MINOR|Drive state changes.
 DriveStuckIOs|MAJOR|The IOs are stuck for an extended period.
 DriveTrimAborted|WARNING|The drive TRIM commands at the initialization timed out and aborted.
 Potentially degrading write performance.
 DriveUnresponsive|MAJOR|The drive is unresponsive and fails to return IOs for an extended period.
 DriveWrongFailureDomain|MINOR|A drive is attached to a container (host) from an incorrect failure domain.
-MBufPoison|MAJOR|MBUf got poison error.
+MBufPoison|MAJOR|MBUf got a poison error.
-NvmeBindTimingOut|MAJOR|The NVMe device binding is stuck and the server needs a power cycle to recover.
+NvmeBindTimingOut|MAJOR|The NVMe device binding is stuck, and the server needs a power cycle to recover.

 ## Events